 New to eLearning Development?
 Read this first!

 I love Camtasia!
-I use it regularly at work for anything from simple screen recordings to long informational videos.
-Everything I’ve published to Pollak Library eLearning on YouTube was made with Camtasia.
+I use it regularly for anything from simple screen recordings to long informational videos.
+All of the videos on my YouTube Channel were created with Camtasia.

 Camtasia is a video editing program, but you can create surprisingly robust interactive mini-courses using its hotspots feature.
 Whether you want to create professional-looking videos, or dip your toe into the eLearning waters, this is a great program to get started with.